dylan-lang/opendylan/documentation/getting-started-cli/source/adding-new-libraries.rst

 Adding a Git Submodule
 ----------------------

-The current way of handing inter-library dependencies is to use git submodules.
+The current way of handling inter-library dependencies is to use git submodules.
 This allows you to specify a precise version that you rely upon, but assumes that we're all using git.